samuel-marsh/scCustomize/cran-comments.md

 ## Minor Version Update
-This is a minor update from v1.1.0 to v1.1.1.
+This is a minor update from v1.1.1 to v1.1.2.
 In this version I have:

 - Combination of bug fixes, new features, code styling (see News.md).
-- One package (viridis) moved from Imports to Suggests.

 ## R CMD check results